TGH - Thoracic Anesthesia

 Clinical Curriculum

-Surgical oncology procedures make up the bulk of thoracic surgery at the Toronto General Hospital.
-Interventions for lung cancer vary from diagnostic procedures to minimally invasive resection (video-assisted and robotic thoracic surgery) to major incision and resection.
-There is an active caseload of esophageal surgery, both resection and reconstruction for cancer and functional surgery for benign disease (anti-reflux surgery, etc.).
-It’s a referral centre for major airway surgery; airway stenting, resection, and reconstruction are frequent.
+Surgical oncology procedures makes up the bulk of thoracic surgery at the Toronto General Hospital.
+Interventions for lung cancer vary from diagnostic procedures, minimally invasive resection (video assisted and robotic thoracic surgery) to major incision and resection.
+There is an active caseload of esophageal surgery, both resection and reconstruction for cancer and functional surgery for benign disease (anti-reflux surgery, etc).
+It’s a referral center for major airway surgery, airway stenting, resection and reconstruction are frequent.
 Thymectomy is also routinely performed, both for malignancy and for the treatment of myasthenia gravis.
-A comprehensive approach to acute perioperative pain practice in thoracic surgery patients includes multimodal systemic analgesia, the use of truncal blocks, and epidural placement.
+A comprehensive approach to acute perioperative pain practice in thoracic surgery patients includes multimodal systemic analgesia, the use of truncal blocks and epidural placement.

-There is emphasis for fellows to become proficient at the care of patients with end-stage lung disease undergoing high-risk surgery: lung transplantation (approximately 200 cases per year), pulmonary endarterectomy (60–70 cases annually), and lung volume reduction (10–15 cases per year).
-The anesthesia department plays an active role in the assessment, selection, and perioperative management of these cases.
-Thoracic anesthesia fellows gain extensive experience in a number of extracorporeal life-supporting technologies.
-ECMO, both veno-venous and veno-arterial, is used as a treatment for acute lung injury and hemodynamic failure, respectively.
-Intra-operative ECMO support is common during lung transplant surgery and less commonly used for bridge-to-transplant or bridge-to-recovery scenarios.
+There is emphasis for fellows to become proficient at the care of patients with end-stage lung disease undergoing high-risk surgery: lung transplantation (approximately 200 cases per year), pulmonary endartectomy (60-70 cases annually) and lung volume reduction (10-15 cases per year).
+The anesthesia department plays an active role in the assessment, selection and perioperative management of these cases.
+Thoracic anesthesia fellows gain extensive experience in a number of extracorporeal life supporting technologies.
+ECMO, both veno-venous and veno-arterial are used as a treatment for acute lung injury and hemodynamic failure respectively.
+Intra-operative ECMO support is common during lung transplant surgery, and less commonly used for bridge to transplant or bridge to recovery scenarios.

-The fellowship aims to offer two thoracic days per week, factoring in on-call duties and case availability.
+The fellowship aims to offer 2 thoracic days per week, factoring in on call duties and case availability.

 Call duties

-At this time, calls are made from home for lung transplants and pulmonary endarterectomies in a one-in-three to four-week rotation, including approximately two weekends per month.
+At this time call is done from home for lung transplant and pulmonary endarterectomies, in a one in three to four rotation, including approximately 2-weekends per month.

-Potential applicants from countries with limits on working hours should note that no such legislation exists in Canada.
+Potential applicants from countries with limits of working hours should note that no such legislation exists in Canada.
 It would be impossible to gain the level of experience for which we are known if there were.
-However, we aim to make sure no one works >24 hours unless they have had sufficient rest and wish to finish their overnight cases.
+However we aim to make sure no-one works >24h unless they have had sufficient rest, and wish to finish their overnight cases.

 Education Curriculum

-Weekly teaching sessions are held Tuesdays at 17:00, covering various TGH practice-specific topics.
-Echocardiography lectures and case discussion rounds are done Wednesdays and Thursdays at 17:00, and attendance and participation are encouraged.
+Weekly teaching sessions are held Tuesdays at 17:00 covering various and TGH practice specific topics.
+Echocardiography lectures and case discussion rounds are done Wednesdays and Thursdays at 17:00 and attendance and participation is encouraged.
 Monthly professor rounds are organized on Mondays at 17:00.
 Departmental rounds are scheduled for Friday mornings at 07:30.

-A fellow-lead journal club/topic discussion round focusing specifically on thoracic topics has recently been initiated, running every 4-6 weeks.
+A fellow-lead journal club/topic discussion rounds focusing specifically on thoracic topics has recently been initiated, running every 4-6 weeks.

 Multidisciplinary meetings for discussion and selection of patients for lung transplant listing and pulmonary endarterectomy surgery are also weekly, and thoracic anesthesia fellows are welcome to participate.